SukratUbha/crypto-app/README.md

 Use npm run --force

-I have nvm installed on my machine with the latest version of node which is currently causing a few dependency errors, npm run --force should overcome any of those.
+I have nvm installed on my machine with the latest version of node which is currently causing a few dependency errors on my package-lock. npm run --force should overcome any of those.

+## Testing:

+I havent finished writing my tests, so while 1 passes, others need more work in setting up.

 ## Available Scripts